• Skip to primary navigation

 • Top your pizza base with sauce.

-• Season with oregano and top with the rest of the mozzarella cheese.
+• Season with oregano and top with the rest of the mozzarella cheese (half of a cup).

 • Bake for 5-10 minutes and enjoy.